dmb23/tech-notes/ML Stuff/Attention/Attention.md

 - attention function $$a(\bf{q}, \bf{k}_i) = \bf{q}^\intercal\bf{k}_i / \sqrt{d}$$
 - attention weights are normalized via softmax $$\alpha(\bf{q}, \bf{k}_i) = \text{softmax}(a(\bf{q}, \bf{k}_i))$$
 > for **different dimensions** between queries and keys, it is possible to construct a matrix to address the mismatch: $\bf{q}^\intercal \bf{Mk}$

+> [!WARNING]
+> This attention mechanism does not have any trainable weights!

 ### Additive Attention

 *Additive Attention* is a different attention scoring function with two advantages: